andrealommen/PHY104/final.md

 * You will find all the answers to the quizzes and mid-term embedded in the ipynb notebooks.

+## Where to find answers to quizzes:
+They're all in Jupyter notebooks.
+I've listed the names of the notebooks here:
+* Quiz1  There is no pdf of this quiz, because I hadn't invented that format yet.
+The quiz is embedded in the ipynb called:
+"Class 05 (POST) quiz, functions"
+* Quiz2 Class 08 (POST)
+* Quiz3 Class 11 (POST)
+* Quiz4 Class 14 (POST)
+* Quiz5 Class 17 (POST)
+* Quiz6 Answers to quiz#6
+* Quiz7 Class 35 (POST)
+* Quiz8 Class 38

 ## Exam instructions
 1. Before you begin please email me and tell me you are starting.